tapdata/tapdata-docs/docs/tapflow/quick-start.md

 ## Step 2: Conect to Data Sources

-Next, configure your data sources via TapData Shell.
+Next, configure your data sources via Tap Shell.
 In this example, we’ll use MySQL as the source database and MongoDB as the target.

 1. Run the following command to add a MySQL data source named `MySQL_ECommerce`.